 Board portals for nonprofits — the most needed features

 Most board portal providers offer similar sets of features.
 However, nonprofits should pay attention to the vendors that have special pricing plans tailored for the limited budgets of nonprofit organizations.
+You can easily find mentioned non-profit board software vendors.
 Usually, such providers will state on their websites that they offer discounts or more affordable prices for volunteers and other nonprofits.

 - Although trying to find the cheapest virtual board room, don’t forget about the quality.
 Almost any provider offers rather flexible pricing plans that are able to fit different budgets.
 So look for a board room that will have other valuable features besides the costs.